hammadrizwan/hammadrizwan.github.io/_projects/1_project.md

 lexical biases, leading to issues such as applying edits to irrelevant prompts with overlapping words.
 This paper presents a principled approach to learning a disentangled representation space that facilitates precise localization of edits by maintaining distance between irrelevant prompts while preserving proximity among paraphrases.
 In our empirical study, we show that our method (Projector Editor Networks for Model Editing - PENME) achieves state-of-the-art model editing results while being more computationally efficient during inference than previous methods and adaptable across different architectures. {% cite Rizwan25Editing %}

 ### Overview
-Our research shows that performance of weight-preserving meth-ods is heavily reliant on scoping mechanism which suffers from a critical vulnerability of Lexical bias Figure 1, prompts with similar lexical tokens but different semantics that are closer together in the representation space compared to a prompt and its respective paraphrases.
+Our research shows that performance of weight-preserving methods is heavily reliant on scoping mechanism which suffers from a critical vulnerability of Lexical bias Figure 1, prompts with similar lexical tokens but different semantics that are closer together in the representation space compared to a prompt and its respective paraphrases.
 Lexical bias prevents current adapter-based methods from effectively being able to balance generalization to unseen paraphrases and “misfiring” on semantically dissimilar (irrelevant) prompts.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/lexical_domince_visual_figure1.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/lexical_domince_visual_figure1.png" title="Lexical dominance visual" class="img-fluid rounded z-depth-1 w-70 mx-auto d-block" %}
     </div>
 </div>
 <div class="caption">